tekniskakustik/readunv/README.md

 164

-58 (not 58b)
+58 (not 58b, binary)
 <p>&nbsp;</p>
 See example.m

-NB: included mex-files only tested with R2022a and R2021a.
+Requires R2018a Update 3, or later.
 <p>&nbsp;</p>
 License: